It’s What He Doesn’t Say

 Craig doubles down:

 Jewish law?
-It’s the eternal Law revealed by God in the Torah, which never says a peep about canceling this awful curse by doing miracles.
-Craig’s theological career (not including his noble defense of God’s existence) is a denial of God’s Torah ’cause a miracle-worker said so (and I had a religious experience).
+It’s the eternal Law revealed by G-d in the Torah, which never says a peep about canceling this awful curse by doing miracles.
+Craig’s theological career (not including his noble defense of G-d’s existence) is a denial of G-d’s Torah because a miracle-worker said so.
 If miracles are the standard, how do we know Sabbatai Tzvi wasn’t the Messiah?
 He, too, edited the Torah and performed miracles:

 “Rumors reached Europe about the appearance of the Ten Lost Tribes of Israel, said to be marching under the command of a prophetic and saintly man about whom all sorts of miraculous stories were told.”